pants721/lin_h/README.md

 Simple linear algebra library for C

 > [!WARNING]
-> This library was made for educational purposes.
+> This library was made for educational purposes with my very poor C standards.
 Be wary of using it in anything actually important.

 ## Usage
 To use lin in your project, just include `lin.h` in your compilation.